mayerantoine/breast_cancer_classification/README.md

 * iteration should time ou in 10 minutes
 * We enable early stopping
 * Use a 5 fold cross validation
-* Limit the number of current iteration to 3
+* Limit the number of concurrent iteration to 3
 * We enable featurization as we wanted AutoML to also evaludate different feature engineering of our numerical features

 ```